Ekkehard-Schulze/precision-temperature-logger/README.md

 Logging intervals can be set in a settings.txt file on the

 SD-card by the user.
-The sensors are auto-detected,
+The the firmware supports all

-and all combinations of the four possible sensor addesses
+combinations of the four possible sensor addesses.

-can be used with the same firmware.

 The logger writes a 'tab or comma separated value'